ideo/c-delta-challenge/README.md

 ## Part 2: Displaying the Results

 The home page lists three of the six Creative Qualities we see as essential to innovation within an organization.
-In this part, we're going to restyle the results, and then rewrite the view of the page to use AngularJS (v1.6) instead of Rails + ERB.
+In this part, we're going to restyle the results, and then rewrite the view of the page to use React (v16) instead of Rails + ERB.

 ### Part 2.1: Re-styling the Creative Quality results